All runners should work on their flexibility and mobility. Being more flexible can help to prevent injuries and improve your performance.

 When you get onto your yoga mat, don’t compete with the other people in the class; remember, it’s not a race!

-Rather, focus on getting your body into the optimal position—the sweet spot—for your body, where you feel the effectiveness of the pose.
+Rather, focus on getting your body into the optimal position where you feel the effectiveness of the pose.
 Make sure that you’re able to breathe comfortably throughout the range of motion.

 2. Adjust Your Yoga Practice to Your Running Season